-The Cook County Assessor's Office created the Real Property Income & Expense (RPIE) online data management platform so that owners of commercial properties can submit income, expense, and vacancy data to contribute to fair and accurate valuation of commercial properties.
+The Cook County Assessor's Office created the Real Property Income & Expense (RPIE) online platform so that owners of commercial properties can submit characteristics, income, expense, and vacancy data to contribute to fair and accurate valuation of commercial properties.

 By completing an RPIE filing, you'll help our analysts accurately assess the property values of your property and other similar properties.